-As for hike time, get up and start your hike as early as you can.
-I can’t stress this enough; this is the monsoon season for these mountains – thunderstorms tend to form right around 1-2 pm.
+Get up and start your hike as early as you can.
+I can’t stress this enough; Summer is the monsoon season for these mountains – thunderstorms tend to form right around 1-2 pm.
 You do not want to be above the tree line and the tallest object standing on the mountain if storms approach.
 Knowing it can take a healthy person six hours to complete the full loop, leaving by 7 am or earlier is highly recommended.
 Lots of people start around 5 a.m. with headlamps to light the way on the lower section.

 What to wear

-Shirt: I wore an REI fast-dry SPF shirt.
-Kept me from getting sunburned, wicked away moisture quickly and was comfy.
+Shirt: I wore a REI fast-dry SPF shirt.
+Kept me from getting sunburned, removed moisture quickly and was comfortable.
 Sleeves would roll up if needed.